OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 ?>
 ```

-The tester determines the existence of a MySQL DBMS back end, and the (weak) credentials used by the web application to access it.
+The tester determines the existence of a MySQL DBMS back end and the weak credentials used by the web application to access it.

 The following file extensions should never be returned by a web server, as they pertain to files that could contain sensitive information or files that have no valid reason to be served.